Principle Investigator – Duxin Sun

 2. Why most anticancer nanomedicines do not enhance clinical efficacy and how to improve it?

-This project develops a drug/nanocarrier-specific anticancer nanomedicines to enhance their clinical efficacy and improve clinical success for cancer immunotherapy
+This project develops albumin based anticancer nanomedicines to enhance clinical efficacy of immuno-oncology drugs by targeting immune cells in the lymphatic system and tumors for cancer immunotherapy.

 4. What are the differences of microbiome, bile salts, and drug release in different regions of human GI tract?

-This project investigates the variations in the microbiome, bile salts, and drug release within the human stomach, small intestine, and colon, and studies how these differences influence drug product development and disease states.
+This project investigates the differences of the microbiome, bile salts, and drug release among the human stomach, small intestine, and colon, as well as studies how these differences influence drug product development and disease states.

 Responsibility